 We are already experiencing significant changes to our climate.
-Yukon’s average temperature increased by 2.3°C between 1948 and 2016,.
+The Yukon’s average temperature increased by 2.3°C between 1948 and 2016.
 Winter temperatures increased by 4.3°C over the same time period.
 This is close to three times the rate at which global temperatures are rising.

 Some of climate change impacts we are facing are:

 - Permafrost thaw, which is damaging buildings and roads, changing landscapes and affecting ecosystems.